Academic Policy 1620.12

 - Any changes to the assessment process made or planned.

-- State the degree requirements, including general education requirements, institutional, college or school requirements, and major requirements.
+- State the degree requirements, including general education requirements (if undergraduate program), institutional, college or school requirements, and major requirements.

 - Provide an outline for each program curriculum, including the sequence of courses.